Azerbaijan leader Aliyev eyes third term in presidential poll

-BAKU (Reuters) - Azerbaijan’s President Ilham Aliyev looks certain to extend his rule in the oil-producing former Soviet republic for a third straight term in an election on Wednesday that opponents say has already been skewed in his favor.
+BAKU, Oct 9 (Reuters) - Azeri President Ilham Aliyev appears certain to extend his rule in the oil-producing former Soviet republic for a third straight term in an election on Wednesday that opponents said has already been skewed in his favour.

-In the decade since Aliyev succeeded his father, Azerbaijan has enjoyed a boom that raised living standards and has courted Western countries drawn by its strategic location and oil and gas reserves which it exports to European consumers.
+In a decade since Aliyev succeeded his father, Azerbaijan has been through a boom that has raised living standards and has courted Western states drawn by its strategic location and status as a producer and transporter of oil and gas.

-But Aliyev, 51, has faced criticism at home and abroad over the government’s treatment of dissenters in the nation of 9 million people, where protests are quickly quashed.
+But Aliyev, 51, has faced criticism at home and abroad over the government’s treatment of dissenters in the nation of 9 million, where protests are quashed quickly.

-Polls opened at 8 a.m.
-(0300 GMT) with the singing of the Azeri national anthem, and voters began dropping their ballots into white boxes bearing the emblem of the Azeri flag.

-Ali Takhmazov, a 66-year-old former politician, said he cast his ballot for Aliyev, because he had shown himself to be an effective leader.

 Aliyev, who could conceivably rule for life after backing a referendum that abolished term limits in 2009, hopes to increase Azerbaijan’s regional clout in a new five-year term and gain control over a breakaway territory held by ethnic Armenians.

 The number of protests has increased, sparked in part by young people using social media like Twitter and Facebook.
-Some in the predominantly Muslim nation with secular rule have taken inspiration from the Arab uprisings.
+Some in the predominantly Muslim nation with secular rule have taken inspiration from the Arab Spring revolts.

 Rights groups say Azerbaijan’s strategic location between Turkey, Russia and Iran, its Europe-bound oil and gas pipelines and its role as a transit route for U.S. troops to reach Afghanistan have cushioned it from Western criticism.